 6. Ask your apprentice what they want to work on

 This is perhaps the easiest way to get great work from your apprentice.
 People work hard on what they enjoy working on.
 Even if the tasks they enjoy aren't the ones you want them to complete, allow them to do both.
 You'll be amazed at the results.

 7. Use work management tools

-- Asana or Trello: this can be helpful to keep track of your weekly, monthly and quarterly agenda with the student, but also to share work material and for efficient tasking.
+- Asana or Trello: this can be helpful to keep track of your weekly, monthly, and quarterly agenda with the apprentice, but also to share work material and for efficient tasking.

 - Workstation: Allows you to work with your apprentice on the same screen without downloads or plugins.
-The best part is you don't have to share your password to your digital marketing tools!
+The best part is you don't have to share the passwords of your marketing tools!
 Click here for more info!